arnaav00/daemonset-capture/README.md

 ```

 This script will:
-1. Ask for your API key (bearer token from the dev website)
+1. Ask for your API key (bearer token from the APISec platform)
-2. Ask if you want auto-onboard enabled
-   - **Yes**: Services will be automatically created on the platform when detected
-   - **No**: You'll manually provide appId/instanceId mappings for each service
+2. Collect service mappings interactively for each service:
-3. If manual mode, collect service mappings interactively:
-   - Service name
+   - Service name (must match Kubernetes service name)
-   - Application ID (appId)
+   - Application ID (appId) from APISec platform
-   - Instance ID (instanceId)
+   - Instance ID (instanceId) from APISec platform
-   - (Repeat for each service)
+   - (Repeat for each service you want to monitor)

 The script generates a properly formatted `configmap.yaml` file.

+**Note**: Auto-onboarding is disabled.
+You must manually map each Kubernetes service to its corresponding APISec application/instance.

 ### 1. Build Docker Images